 Curtain Holdback Installation Tips

-All of the curtain holdbacks offered by Drapery Rods Direct are a modern knob style that are mounted onto the wall.
+All of the curtain holdbacks offered by Drapery Rods Direct are modern knob styles that is mounted onto the wall.
 The installation process is simple and only takes a few screws.
 Additional instructions are included with every product, but keep reading for more tips on how to install holdbacks:

 How Should Curtain Holdbacks Look?